Particular/docs.particular.net/nservicebus/hosting/index.md

 #### Static variable

 For many scenarios, dependency injection is not required.
 In these cases, a simple public static variable on the startup class will suffice.
-This variable can then be access globally in the application.
+This variable can then be accessed globally within the application.
 For example:

  * In a Windows service or console the variable could be placed in `Program.cs`
  * In a website the variable could be placed in `Global.asax.cs`.